abhicode44/abhicode44/README.md

 # 💫 About Me:
-Hi, I'm Abhishek Chudasama! 👋  <br>🔭 I'm a passionate Full-Stack Developer with expertise in building web applications using the MERN stack.<br>👯 I’m looking to collaborate on Full Stack Development Projects <br>🌱 I’m currently learning a Nodejs , Reactjs <br>💬 Ask me about<br>⚡ Let's connect!  <br>- LinkedIn :-https://www.linkedin.com/in/abhishekchudasama <br>- Email: abhishekchudasama49@gmail.com<br><br>I enjoy contributing to open source projects and sharing my knowledge with the community.<br><br>When I'm not coding, you can find me exploring new hiking trails or reading about the latest tech trends.
+Hi, I'm Abhishek Chudasama! 👋  <br>🔭 I'm a passionate Full-Stack Developer with expertise in building web applications using the MERN stack.<br>👯 I’m looking to collaborate on Full Stack Development Projects <br>🌱 I’m currently  a Dot Net Developer <br>💬 Ask me about<br>⚡ Let's connect!  <br>- LinkedIn :-https://www.linkedin.com/in/abhishekchudasama <br>- Email: abhishekchudasama49@gmail.com<br><br>I enjoy contributing to open source projects and sharing my knowledge with the community.<br><br>When I'm not coding, you can find me exploring new hiking trails or reading about the latest tech trends.

 ## 🌐 Socials: